oahitchhiker/engine/README.md

     # Enable renderergl2 which is now in upstream
     # It doesn't work with OpenArena yet
     $ ./openarena.x86_64 +set cl_renderer opengl2

+## TODO ##

+* Wait for ioquake3 to add/reject vorbis so we can fix Windows builds
+    - Cross compiling on Windows works in experimental/latest-libraries branch
+* Wait for ioquake3 to add/reject latest curl
+    - Required to fix build problems on Windows for some users
+    - Also in the experimental/latest-libraries branch
+* Verify that allowing say/say_team to bypass Cmd_Args_Sanitize is safe.
+* Try to avoid changing qcommon area to support GLSL.
+Canete's renderergl2 didn't need this change so this renderer shouldn't either.
+* Build in FreeBSD and Mac OS X
+* Remove compiler warnings.
+I kept them in for now so the code would be as close as possible to 0.8.8.
+* Potential GLSL debugging fix that was made available after 0.8.8 release
+    - Need to find a link to this.
+Is this real?

+## Status ##

+* Initial testing on Debian and Windows
+* Need help testing on other platforms
+* Need help testing the SDL2 branch since ioquake3 is moving to SDL2
+    - sdl2 branch is considered finished in ioquake3 so it is a good base
+    - See experimental/latest-libraries-sdl2 branch in this repository to test with OpenArena.

 ## Changes from 0.8.8 release ##